 TRY TO BALANCE OUT YOUR TEA / COFFEE WITH WATER:

-Caffeine’s and alcohols are diuretics (they cause us to lose more water through urine), so try to have glass of water before having your evening tea/ coffee add another glass after few mins of after having your tea/ coffee This way we can replenish our body’s water store.
+Caffeine’s and alcohols are diuretics (they cause us to lose more water through urine), so try to have a glass of water before having your evening tea/ coffee add another glass after few mins of after having your tea/ coffee This way we can replenish our body’s water store.

 INCLUDE WATER BASED FOOD IN YOUR MENU